 - Who are you, and what do you want in life?

 - How are you going to get there?
-What actions will you do to get you one step closer every day?
+What actions will you take to get you one step closer every day?

 - What is your biggest dream?
 Or your greatest regret?
-The thing you fear the most about your future?
+What is the thing you fear the most about your future?

 - Describe your perfect life in detail; explain why those things matter.

 - Remind yourself of the passions that you have put aside because life got in the way.
 Talk about how you will reclaim them.

 Hopefully, these are enough ideas to get you going.

 Starting is the hardest part, so jump in and start writing.

 You will be glad you did, and if you want to receive an email from yourself, you can use FutureMe.org, or if you would like an actual letter, try Letter To Your Future Self.

 Either of these resources is a great place to get started!